High Performance Programme - Music

 Offers of awards are subject to pupils passing the Entrance Exam or being offered a place in Sixth Form AND showing exceptional promise or achieving a high level of performance on one or more instruments/voice.
 Typically applicants would be working towards Grade 4 (Distinction) at Year 6 or Grade 7 (Distinction) at Year 11.

 Successful applicants would be expected to maintain, in the opinion of the Director of Music, a satisfactory rate of progress and to take a full and willing part in the co-curricular groups that the School offers.
-The School reserves the right to withdraw a Scholarship or a place on the High Performance Programme, should the pupil fail to maintain reasonable progress or be unwilling to participate in co-curricular groups.
+The School reserves the right to withdraw a place on the High Performance Programme, should the pupil fail to maintain reasonable progress or be unwilling to participate in co-curricular groups.

 How to Apply: